jhxu2016/2d_curve_discretization_JianhuaXu/README.md

 assess_answer(constant_speed)
 ```

-This answer uses 132 points, so it's going to take a while to execute.
+This answer uses 132 points, so it's going to take a while for the robots execute all of those points.
 I'm pretty sure I said we want really fast robots, so this answer isn't great and is far from optimal.

 ## The Assessment
 - Feel free to look at the guts of eval_curve() for insight, but a good solution here should be generally curve agnostic.
 You are encouraged to document your assumptions about the types of curves that your solution works for.